 <link rel="stylesheet" href="/css/github-buttons.css" type="text/css" />

 This depends on the kind of setup you have.
-If you have a setup like mine, you might have to create a github-buttons.scss file instead of the github-buttons.css file with the same CSS code.
-Place the scss file inside the _sass directory.
+If you have a setup like mine, you might have to create a github-buttons.scss file instead of github-buttons.css, using the same CSS code.
+Place the SCSS file inside the _sass directory.
 The main.css file then needs to be updated with

 @import